NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Restore.md

 If a needed package isn't already installed, NuGet first attempts to retrieve it from the [NuGet cache](../consume-packages/managing-the-global-packages-and-cache-folders.md).
 If the package isn't in the cache, NuGet tries to download it from all sources configured in Visual Studio at **Tools** > **Options** > **NuGet Package Manager** > **Package Sources**.

 During restore, NuGet ignores the order of package sources, and uses the package from the first source that responds to requests.
-NuGet doesn't indicate a restore failure until after it checks all sources.
+If restore fails, NuGet doesn't indicate the failure until after it checks all sources.
 NuGet then reports a failure for only the last source in the list.
 The error implies that the package wasn't present on any of the sources, even though it doesn't list the other failures individually.

 For more information about NuGet behavior, see [Common NuGet configurations](Configuring-NuGet-Behavior.md).